Sloane Street is home to global luxury retail and a vibrant residential neighbourhood. If Sloane Street blooms, so does London.

 Brompton Road to Harriet Street

-FM Conway work here continues, including excavation works and paving to the front of Dior and Louis Vuitton and tiling work on the forecourt of Tom Ford.
-The installation of a planter will be underway between 195 -196 and to the front of 190.
-Pedestrian diversions will remain in place with dedicated walkway entrances into the retail units until the end of April.
+FM Conway work here continues.
+Paving and forecourt tiling works are underway outside Dior and Balenciaga.
+Works to install a planter to the front of Dior is scheduled to take place shortly.
+Pedestrian diversions remain in place with dedicated walkway entrances into the retail units until the end of April.

 Harriet Street to Cadogan Place north